vikingnoble/Azure-Data-Platform/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image21.png)

-4. From the Activities panel, type “Copy Data” in the search box.
+4. From the Activities panel, type “**Copy Data**” in the search box.
 Drag the Copy Data activity on to the design surface.
 This copy activity will copy data files from MDWResources to SynapseDataLake.

 5. Select the Copy Data activity and enter the following details:
     <br>- **General > Name**: Copy Taxi Data Files